 What Is Hydrogen Sulfide?

-Hydrogen sulfide is a colorless and odorless gas that is produced both endogenously, and, by bacteria in the large intestine.
+Hydrogen sulfide is a colorless and odorless gas that is produced both by our own cells, and, by bacteria in the large intestine.
 Hydrogen sulfide has emerged as an important ‘gasotransmitter’ that regulates several bodily systems including: the cardiovascular, digestive, immune, hormonal, and nervous systems.

 The precise locations of its production remain an active area of research.

-Hydrogen sulfide is produced endogenously through several key enzymes, including:
+Hydrogen sulfide is produced endogenously through several enzymes, including:

 - Cystathionine β-lyase (CBE)